History of WWE: Reality Era (2014–2016)

-The Triple Threat match at the 2015 Royal Rumble event between Seth Rollins, John Cena, and Brock Lesnar received critical acclaim and was widely recognized as one of the best the match of the year.
-The WWE United States Championship Open Challenge match between the Champion John Cena and challenger Cesaro on the July 6, 2015 edition of Raw was also widely praised as one of the best matches in Raw history and was awarded the Slammy award for the best US title open challenge match by the WWE.
+The triple threat match at the 2015 Royal Rumble event between Seth Rollins, John Cena, and Brock Lesnar received critical acclaim and was widely recognized as one of the best matches of the year.
+The WWE United States Championship Open Challenge match between the Champion John Cena and challenger Cesaro on the July 6, 2015 edition of Raw was also widely praised as one of the best matches in Raw history and was awarded the Slammy award for the best United States Championship open challenge match by the WWE.

 WCW legend Sting, who had previously been dubbed the "greatest wrestler to never wrestle in WWE", made his debut at the 2014 Survivor Series and had his first-ever match in WWE at WrestleMania 31 against Triple H, a match he would lose.
-Also at WrestleMania 31, Seth Rollins became the first person to cash in a Money in the Bank contract at WrestleMania when he did so during the main event match between Brock Lesnar and Roman Reigns for the WWE Championship, with Rollins successfully winning the title.
+Also at WrestleMania 31, Seth Rollins became the first person to cash in a Money in the Bank contract at WrestleMania when he did so during the main event match between Brock Lesnar and Roman Reigns for the WWE Championship turning it into a triple threat match, with Rollins successfully winning the title.
 The event has since then been famously dubbed "the heist of the century" in the WWE.
 WrestleMania 32 in Arlington, Texas (billed as Dallas) garnered the largest crowd to ever attend a WWE event, surpassing a disputed 100,000 attendees.
 In the main event, Roman Reigns defeated Triple H to capture the WWE World Heavyweight Championship despite a segment of the WWE fans pushing back on Reigns' push from the company in the lead-up.
 The Authority officially disbanded on May 1, 2016.

 New Era (2016–2021)

 The 2016 Payback event, held on May 1, 2016, was billed as the start of a "New Era".
 In the main event, Roman Reigns would retain the WWE World Heavyweight Championship against AJ Styles.
 Reigns would go on to be prominently featured throughout this era.
-Later in May 2016, WWE announced that a roster split, similar to the one in 2002, would take place beginning in July.
-The three former members of The Shield - Dean Ambrose, Roman Reigns, and Seth Rollins - have been heavily featured since the start of the New Era, with all three men exchanging the WWE World Heavyweight Championship at Money in the Bank in June 2016.
+In July 2016, WWE launched a roster split, similar to the one in 2002.
+The three former members of The Shield - Dean Ambrose, Roman Reigns, and Seth Rollins - have heavily featured since the start of the New Era, with all three men exchanging the WWE World Heavyweight Championship at Money in the Bank in June 2016.

-While the now renamed WWE World Championship would be moved to the SmackDown brand, the new WWE Universal Championship was introduced for the Raw brand, with Finn Bálor becoming the inaugural champion.
+While the WWE World Championship was assigned to the SmackDown brand, the new WWE Universal Championship was introduced for the Raw brand, with Finn Bálor becoming the inaugural champion at the August 21, 2016 SummerSlam event after defeating Seth Rollins.